mui/material-ui/docs/pages/careers/design-engineer-x-grid.md

   The work you will be doing is somewhat unique and idiosyncratic.
 You probably have not had a similar role before.
 - **In open-source, you're faced with a nonstop stream of bug reports and support requests**.
 That means you need to develop an intuition for when to ignore something, and when to dig in further.

-## About you

-### Skills you should have
+## Who we're looking for

+### Required

-- 3+ years of relevant web front-end development experience at product-driven companies.
+- 3+ years of web front-end development at product-driven companies
-- Great understanding and taste for product design, including visual design fundamentals and user experience principles.
+- Great understanding and taste for product design
+- Experience with design systems
+- You're highly empathetic
+- Fluent written and spoken English skills

+### Nice to have (but not required)

+- Experience in open-source
+- Experience with MUI products

 ## Benefits and compensation